MUSiC: My All Time Top 5 Albums?

 Memories of this on constant rotation are bittersweet.

-And whilst I’m thinking in the longer term, like this, then I suppose Steely Dan and Donald Fagen figure large.
+And whilst I’m thinking in the longer term, like this, then I suppose Steely Dan and Donald Fagen figure very large.
 Aja, Katy Lied and The Nightfly all being rave faves.

 Ah, The Don.
 An almost perfect record!